Thyroid Disease

 What is a Thyroid Scan and Uptake?

 • A thyroid scan is a type of nuclear medicine imaging.
-The radioactive iodine uptake test (RAIU) is sometimes referred to as a thyroid uptake.
+The radioactive iodine uptake test (RAIU) is may also be called a thyroid uptake.
 It is a measurement of thyroid function, but does not involve imaging.

 • Nuclear medicine imaging procedures are noninvasive and, with the exception of intravenous injections, are usually painless medical tests that help physicians diagnose and evaluate medical conditions.
 These imaging scans use radioactive materials called radiopharmaceuticals or radiotracers.